-Nothing is Forever celebrates the completion of the SLG’s £2 million building project, bringing together wall paintings, drawings and text pieces by 20 British and international artists.
+Nothing is Forever at South London Gallery celebrates the completion of the SLG’s £2 million building project, bringing together wall paintings, drawings and text pieces by 20 British and international artists.

 Reflecting the scope of the SLG’s work in the local area in recent years, four parallel projects have been commissioned on walls by artists working with local residents, children, young people and gallery staff.
 Joanna Brinton, Orly Orbach and Matthew Shaw have worked with children from the SLG’s Making Play project to make works on Sceaux Gardens estate; Daniel Lehan has created a hoarding inspired by the words of children from Charlie Chaplin Adventure Playground; and Henna Nadeem collaborated with students from St Saviour’s and St Olave’s School on a mural project.